Facts about OregonSaves

 Employers

-As of July 2023, 6,387 employers in Oregon have payroll systems in place to process deductions to OregonSaves (see Table 2).
-Similar to Illinois, very small employers are not yet required to be registered for the program.
+As of September 2024, 8,017 employers in Oregon were submitting payroll deductions to OregonSaves in the last 90 days (see Table 2).
 Among firms that have registered, not all have completed setting up their payroll systems.
 All employers with at least one employee that do not offer a plan in Oregon are required to participate.

 Employers subject to the mandate that do not comply must pay an annual fine of $100 per eligible employee, up to a maximum of $5,000.
 Beyond employers subject to the mandate, Oregon is also encouraging self-employed workers to sign up for OregonSaves.